-Born in 1940, I grew up mostly in Toronto, in a literary and academic household where writing was ordinary.
-Two late-childhood years in England offered valuable experience of being an outsider, as did the return to Canada and being peculiarly young in high school.
+Born in 1940, I grew up in an academic/literary household where writing books was ordinary.
+Two childhood years in England gave me good “outsider” experience, as did the return to Canada, where I didn’t feel at home for some time.

-Each graduate had to pick a quotation to go with her yearbook photo.
-Mine was People say that life is the thing, but I prefer reading (Logan Pearsall Smith).
-Perfect for heartbroken sixteen — but, lifelong, few experiences have given me more consistent pleasure, and there’s no greater fear than that of losing my sight.
+For high school graduation we had to pick a quotation to go with our yearbook photo.
+I chose People say that life is the thing but I prefer reading.
+Adolescent sentimentality!
+Still, few experiences have given me such consistent pleasure over the decades.

-The Animals in their Elements appeared in 1987, followed by My Father Took a Cake to France ( 1992), both from Talonbooks.
-A novel, Making a Stone of the Heart (Key Porter) appeared in 2002.
-While writing that, and another novel (unpublished), I worked on short fictions that grew into a linked sequence, The English Stories (Biblioasis 2009).
-Then came Red Girl Rat Boy appeared and in 2017 What Can You Do, both from Biblioasis and You Are Here in 2022.
+The Animals in their Elements appeared in 1987, followed by My Father Took A Cake to France ( 1992), both from Talonbooks.
+A novel, Making A Stone of the Heart, appeared in 2002 (Key Porter).
+I then focussed on fictions set in the UK, and Biblioasis published The English Stories (2009).
+In 2013 Red Girl Rat Boy appeared and in 2017 What Can You Do, both from Biblioasis and You Are Here in 2022.